Child Custody

 Contested Custody

-A contested child custody case is one in which the parents are unable to come up with a custody agreement on their own.
+A contested child custody Colorado case is one in which the parents are unable to come up with a custody agreement on their own.
 In this scenario, the court must intervene and make the child custody decisions for them.
-Contested child custody litigation should always be pursued as a last resort as it can quickly become drawn-out and expensive.
+Contested child custody litigation should always be pursued as a last resort, as it can quickly become drawn-out and expensive.

 Relocation